AfiDede/Time-Tracker-App/README.md

 Project Name: Time Tracker Program

 PROBLEM:

 Client needs a solution to calculate hours spent on work and the amount of money he will make at a rate of $5 per hour.

 SOLUTION:
-Language Used: Python_
+Language Used: Python.

+Description:

-Description: This Time Tracking Program is a program that allows a user in this case “Nana” to:
+This Time Tracking Program is a program that allows a user in this case “Nana” to:
 1.Enter the time they started working on an activity and the time they ended work on a particular date or any date entered per the user’s preference.

 2. Calculate the hours the user spent working.

 3. Calculate the amount of money he makes tackling a project at a rate of $5 per hour.

 4. Store time entered and information concerning an activity in a csv file for future references

 PROGRAM DEPENDENCIES